 Where to Stay in Puebla: Milagro Hotel.
 This hotel is right in the center of Puebla.
 A restored colonial house, decorated with a modern twist.
 It has a lovely interior courtyard and an onsite restaurant.

 The rooms are on the second floor, with the courtyard in the middle.
-Our room had two king beds, high ceilings, and a cool stain glass window set deep in the stone wall.
-This was one of the prettiest rooms we’ve had- there were two separated sleeping spaces with a closet in the middle and a small refrigerator.
+Our room had two king beds, high ceilings, and a cool stained glass window set deep in the stone wall.
+This was one of the prettiest rooms we’ve had- there were two separate sleeping spaces with a closet in the middle and a small refrigerator.

 Day Trip: Cholula

 From Puebla, take a day trip to the town of Cholula, known for the largest (by area) pyramid in Latin America.
 Just 30 minutes from Puebla, Cholula is a “pueblo magico”, or “magic town” designated for its cultural value.

 Cholula is only about a 20-minute drive from Puebla, so it’s easiest to take an Uber or call a taxi.
 It should cost you around 200 Pesos each way.

 There was a free, (then cheap) tourist train from Puebla to Cholula which dropped you right by the pyramid.
 However, the tourist train stopped running on January 1, 2022.